Jent-007/rock-paper-scissor/README.md

-This is a Rock, paper, scissor project under the curriculum of The Odin Project.
+This is a Rock, paper, scissors project under the curriculum of The Odin Project.